bayfrontmedia/container/README.md

 **Example:**

-Both services and parameters can be set in the container.
+Any type of value can be set in the container.

-All services (classes) must be built using an anonymous function (a `\Closure`), and must return an instance of the class.
+Services with dependencies can be set using an anonymous function (a `\Closure`) which returns an instance of the class.
-Any other value will be considered a parameter.

-The first time a service is requested from the container, the anonymous function is called and the result is saved.
+The first time a service is requested from the container using `get()`, the anonymous function is called and the result is saved.
 On subsequent calls, the same ID always returns the same result.